intersystems-community/intersystems-servermanager/README.md

 ---

-# New in 2.0 - April 2021
+# New in Version 2 - April 2021

-The following features were originally introduced in Server Manager version 2.0.
+The following features were originally introduced in Server Manager version 2.

 ## The Server Tree